matiasvaldez1/Prismfly---Front-End-Developer-Coding-Challenge/README.md

 ### Things to Focus On 🛠️

 - **Responsive Design**: Ensure that your component is responsive and displays correctly across different devices and screen sizes (desktop, tablet, and mobile).
+Consider both Chrome and Safari browsers.

-- **Functionality**: Implement any necessary interactivity or functionality according to the design specifications.
-This might include animations, or any other interactive elements (we are expecting these since the component is a slider/carousel).
+- **Functionality**: Implement any necessary interactivity or functionality according to the design.
+This might include animations and any other interactive elements.
+(This is especially important since the component you'll build is a slider/carousel.)

 - **Technologies**: We are giving you the tools and frameworks to build the component.
-For the carousel you will use `slick` which is already included in the `HTML` file, so no need to add the dependency, is already there.
+For the carousel, you will use `Slick`.
+Slick is already included in the `HTML` file, so there is no need to add any additional dependencies.

-- **Code Quality**: Write clean, human-readable, and maintainable code.
+- **Code Quality**: Write clean, human-readable, and easily maintainable code.
 Follow best practices for HTML, SASS, and JavaScript.
 Use appropriate naming conventions and comments where necessary.
 <br>
 <br>
 <hr style="height: 1px">

 ### How to Submit Your Work 🤓

-Once you have completed the challenge, upload your code to a GitHub repository and provide the link, so make sure you set your repo to public.
+Upload your code to a new GitHub repository. **Make sure the repo is public.** When you are finished, provide our team with the link and we'll review.
 <br>
 <br>
 <hr style="height: 1px">